apurbapokharel/apurbapokharel.github.io/_pages/projects.md

 ### As a researcher at UNT

-1. Working on consensus protocols with my Professor Ram Dantu.
+1. Working on an autonomous consensus protocols with Professor Ram Dantu.
 More details coming soon...